end-4/dots-hyprland/README.md

  - Install stuff to provide missing commands (list below)

 # Further eww instructions
- - Music icon: Middle-click: Play/Pause, Right-click: Next track, Left-click: Open music controls
+ - Music control on the music button and top-left corner: Middle-click for Play/Pause, Right-click for Next track
  - Scroll the top-right/top-left corner to change volume
  - To open Workspace Overview, run `eww open overview` (or press Super+Tab if you use my Hyprland configs)